Learn how to quickly rotate one or multiple photos simultaneously on your iPhone, iPad, and Mac, saving time and effort in just a few simple steps.

 - Open the Photos app and go to Library or one of the albums.

 - Hold the Command key and select all the pictures you want to rotate.

 - Right-click or hold the Control key and click over one of the chosen images.

 All the selected images will rotate 90 degrees.
 You can repeat this process once or twice more to achieve the desired level of rotation (180 or 270 degrees).

 In case you need to revert, press Command + Z to undo.
 Or, if you rotate the images the fourth time (90 x 4), it equates to 360 degrees, meaning the photos return to how they were.

-If you’re on a recent version of macOS, like macOS Monterey or macOS Ventura, you can also follow these steps to rotate several images at once:
+If you’re on a recent version of macOS, like macOS Ventura or macOS Sonoma, you can also follow these steps to rotate several images at once:

 - Go to the Finder folder and select the desired images.

 - Control-click or right-click and choose Quick Actions.